OfficeDev/VBA-content/VBA/Office-Shared-VBA/articles/how-autosave-impacts-addins-and-macros.md

 ### <a name="Issue3"></a>Issue 3: Code in save events clears the undo stack (Excel only)

 In general, if you run certain VBA statements in Excel, the undo stack will be cleared.
 For example, if you change the value of a cell by running `ActiveCell.Value = "myValue"`, the undo stack is cleared.
-If such code is present in the **BeforeSave** or **AfterSave** event for a particular macro or add-in, and AutoSave is on, a user of that macro or add-in will frequently not be able to undo normal user actions as expected.
+If such code is present in the **BeforeSave** or **AfterSave** event for a macro or add-in, and AutoSave is on, a user of that macro or add-in will frequently not be able to undo normal user actions as expected.

 #### Example scenario